uesg21221/uesgs-arras/features.md

 # List of added, changed or removed features

-The list of all features that OSA/APS++ has included in the base template that are not in other templates.
+The list of all features that LibreTanks has included that are not in similar server templates.

-It includes all features up to the latest release version.
+It includes almost all features up to the latest release version.

 ## Added